 - if you are new to Medicare and signed up for both Part A and Part B during the IEP, then ICEP is identical to IEP and lasts 7 months

 - if you have delayed Part B enrollment, then ICEP lasts 3 months and ends the last day of the month before you are enrolled in both Parts A and B. In other words, ICEP ends just before your Part B begins.
 This is obviously very confusing – please contact us for clarification.

 If your plan becomes effective, you may not make another ICEP election even if ICEP has not expired.

-Annual Election Period (AEP) runs between October 15 and December 7.
+Medicare Open Enrollment Period runs between October 15 and December 7.
 Your coverage will begin on January 1 of the following year.
 You may switch between Medicare Advantage plans.
 You also may change from the Medicare Advantage plan to Original Medicare, or from Original Medicare to Medicare Advantage plan.
-You may change Prescription Drug Plan (PDP), enroll into it (if you didn’t have it) or disenroll from it.
+You also may change the Prescription Drug Plan (PDP), enroll into it (if you didn’t have it) or disenroll from it.

 You may make more than one election during the AEP.
 Your final election during that period is the one that counts.

 Medicare Advantage Open Enrollment Period (OEP)